Flowering Plants For Full Sun

 Tall stems with strap like leaves and fabulously eye-catching bursts of blue, purple or white flowers.
-They add height and architecture to borders or they make a stunning display when grown in containers.
+They add height and architecture to borders or they make an equally stunning display when grown in containers.

 Easy to grow with very little maintenance required, ideal therefore in low-maintenance gardens.

 Grow them in fertile, moist, well-drained soil.
 Once established do not over water them.
 They are perfect for drought areas, as they require very little watering.